davhau/nix-pypi-fetcher/README.md

-## Easy-to-use python package source fetcher for nix
+## Convenient python package source fetcher for nix
 Tired of manually finding the right url and sha256 hash for a pypi package?
 This project makes your life easier while still providing the same reproducibility / security.

 ### What it does: